Italy · audience itinerary

 Insider tips

-- ◆Purchase the Cinque Terre Card for access to the hiking trails and unlimited train travel between villages.
+- ◆Purchase a Cinque Terre Card for unlimited train travel between villages and access to hiking trails.

-- ◆Book accommodation and popular restaurants well in advance, especially if traveling during peak season.
+- ◆Book accommodations and popular restaurants well in advance, especially during peak season.

 Packing highlights